 The Company determines if an arrangement is a lease at the inception of the arrangement.
 Operating leases are included in Operating lease right-of-use ("ROU") assets and Operating lease liabilities on the Statement of Financial Condition.
 Operating lease ROU assets are assets that represent the lessee's right to use, or control the use of, a specified asset for the lease term.
 ROU assets and lease liabilities are recognized based on the present value of the future minimum lease payments over the lease term at the commencement date.
 The Company uses its incremental borrowing rate, based on the information available at the commencement date of the lease, in determining the present value of future payments.
 The ROU assets are reduced by lease incentives and initial direct costs incurred.
-The Company will exercise that option.
+The Company's lease terms may include options to extend or terminate the lease when it is reasonably certain that the Company will exercise that option.
 Lease expense for operating leases and amortization of the finance lease ROU asset is recognized on a straight-line basis over the lease term.